NIGK15005U Ecological Modelling

 - Description of systems with relational diagrams

-- Numerical integration (understanding of Euler forward integration, and basic knowledge of higher-order integration methods)
+- Numerical integration (understanding of Euler forward integration)

 - Ability to describe ecosystems and their processes in qualitative and quantitative ways